 - wear light-coloured, loose clothing

 - avoid the sun between 11am and 3pm

 - if you're inside on a very hot day, close curtains, close windows if it's hotter outside than in your home and turn off electrical equipment and lights that get hot

 This will also prevent dehydration and help your body keep itself cool.

-Keep an eye on children, the elderly and people with long-term health conditions (like diabetes or heart problems) because they're more at risk of heat exhaustion or heat stroke.
+Children, older people and people with long-term health conditions (such as diabetes or heart problems) are more at risk of heat exhaustion or heatstroke.

 Read more about what do to and how to cope in hot weather.